equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 `GET localhost:3000/books?term=ruby&publisher=pragprog&favorite=true&format=ebook`

-So you decide to use Service object (or Procedure):
+So you decide to use Service object (or Procedure Module):

 ```ruby